 Clear dates for reviewing progress are agreed and the parent, pupil and teaching staff will be clear about how they will help the pupil reach the expected outcomes.
-The effectiveness of the support and interventions and their impact on the pupil's progress will be reviewed in line with the agreed date.
-For the majority of pupils identified as having an additional need this will happen three times yearly but will be more frequently for pupils with greater need or concern.
+For the most children with SEN Support plans this will happen three times a year but can be more frequently for pupils with greater need or concern.
 SEND support will be adapted or replaced depending on how effective it has been in achieving the agreed outcomes.
 Where, despite taking action to identify, assess and meet the child's needs, they have not made expected progress, we will consider whether to request an Education, Health and Care assessment.
 This request can be made by the school or by parents.